Youtini

 If you’ve never read a film novelization, Matthew Stover’s Revenge of the Sith is the perfect place to start.

 But wait, why is the novelization of Revenge of the Sith an honorable mention?
-The thing is, it’s not strictly a Legends book.
+After all, it’s not strictly a Legends book.

 Instead of a blow-by-blow film adaptation, Stover was allowed to take certain liberties with the story with the blessing of George Lucas himself, notably changing minor plot points and dialogue.